Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 • Commit resources to language justice and ensure all outreach, services, and supports are accessible to non-English speakers, vision impaired, and for ASL.

-Strategy: Community Leadership & Cultural Brokers
+Strategy: Community Leadership and Cultural Brokers

 Solutions: